 Although New Jersey requires minimum liability insurance in order to legally get behind the wheel, you’re not required to file an SR-22 after a violation.
 Instead, you pay an annual surcharge.

-Avoid stress and time off the road by looking over a few of the Garden State’s insurance requirements.
+Avoid stress and time off the road by looking over a few of New Jersey’s requirements.

 Do I need to file an SR-22 in New Jersey?

 The New Jersey Motor Vehicle Commission (MVC) will let you know if you need to pay a surcharge.
 Common situations when you’ll need to pay the fee include:

 - You have six or more points on your license.